← Back to Research

 Repository highlights

-• Local validation mode for checking the repository and experiment configuration without launching heavy deployment steps by default.
+• Local validation mode for checking the repository and experiment configuration before heavier runs.

 • Git LFS tracking for the large cloud-ping dataset used by the topology and latency workflow.

-• Documentation for execution modes, repository layout, quick validation, runtime files, and reproducibility-oriented usage.
+• Documentation for execution modes, repository layout, quick validation, and reproducibility-oriented usage.

 Main research use cases